NaszvadiG/cim-xa/README.md

 *CIM-ACCELERANT [A.K.A.
 CIM-XA]*
 ==============================

-A distribution, by Titanium Opensystems, l.c., including the popular CodeIgniter framework and many extensions.
+A distribution, by Titanium Opensystems, l.c., including the popular CodeIgniter framework (Version 2.1.4) and many extensions.
 You may find this distribution helpful if your situation includes one or more of the following:
 <li>You need phpseclib [for more security choices]</li>
 <li>You need HTML email -- if you also need a css inliner, see: beaker.mailchimp.com/inline-css</li>
 - You need PDO for cross-DBMS compatibility or HipHopVM [HHVM]